 - We are disinfecting all vehicles, stations and facilities daily, including all surfaces that are frequently touched using EPA-approved disinfectants.

 - We are installing UVC lights inside the HVAC units on light rail vehicles.
 The UVC lights sterilize the air flowing throughout the vehicles.

 - On UTA On Demand by Via, we have increased our cleaning and disinfecting procedures to ensure the safety of our riders.
 We have also implemented in-app wellness checks for riders and drivers to confirm they are symptom free before riding or driving.

-- We are periodically testing vehicle surfaces using ATP monitoring to verify the effectiveness of cleaning and disinfecting measures on vehicles.
+- We are periodically testing vehicle surfaces using ATP monitoring to verify the effectiveness of our cleaning and disinfecting measures on vehicles.

-Social Distancing on Transit
+Physical Distancing on Transit

 - A plexiglass operator barrier has been installed on our buses to protect operators and riders.
 Passengers who need the ramp or require assistance may still board/alight through the front door and make their way past the barrier to their seat, or the area where their mobility device will be secured.

 - On buses, passengers are asked to stay behind the yellow passenger line, which has been moved back to provide 6 feet of distance between operators and riders.